RevenueCat/cordova-plugin-purchases/README.md

 > [!WARNING]
 > This library is now deprecated.
 We suggest using our [Capacitor SDK](https://github.com/revenuecat/purchases-capacitor) instead.
 >
 > The Cordova SDK will receive maintainence updates, but new RevenueCat features and new major versions will not be made available.
-Because this SDK uses Billing Client v6, Google will not allow updates to your app after August 31st, 2025.
+Because the latest version of this SDK uses Billing Client v7, Google will not allow updates to your app after August 31st, 2026.

 <h3 align="center">😻 In-app Subscriptions Made Easy 😻</h1>